CodeFromAnywhere/lilissues/README.md

 Funny experiment!

 Keep it small initially and make it open source.
 People must be able to self-host this on githuq via a simple link providing their own credentials and then boom they have a github bot that can make them money.

+TODO: This is exciting to look forward to, but let's not get carried away - I don't know yet if this is at all something people'd want, but could be great to experiment with this UX.